-In this post we shall look at the ways the law may permit the removal of a child from his parents before all the relevant evidence has been gathered together to be put before a Judge at a court hearing,
+In this post we shall look at the ways the state is allowed to take a child away from his/her parents BEFORE all the relevant evidence has been seen and heard by a Judge at court hearing.

-- By the Police under section 46 of the Children Act 1989;
+- Emergency Protection Order (EPO) under section 44 of the Children Act 1989; or

-- You may also find this blog post by suesspicious minds helpful: ‘Social Services are asking me to put my child in care and they want me to do it now’.
+This is a really helpful post by suesspicious minds: ‘Social Services are asking me to put my child in care and they want me to do it now’.

 When is it right to remove a child on a ‘interim basis’ i.e. before all the evidence has been heard and considered by the Judge at a Final Hearing?

 These cases are often very finely balanced – if a child is taken from home and goes into foster care for a few months and then is returned home, this obviously has the potential to cause the child (and the parents) a lot of emotional upset.
-However, if a child isn’t removed from home when he should have been, the child could be left in a dangerous situation for a number of months before a final hearing can be listed.
+However, if a child isn’t removed from home when he should have been, the child could be left in a dangerous situation for a number of months while a final hearing is arranged at court.